ansible-network/resource_module_builder/README.md

 ### Overview

-The resource module builder is an Ansible Playbook that helps developers scaffold and maintain an Ansible network resource modules.
+The resource module builder is an Ansible Collection that helps developers scaffold and maintain an Ansible network resource modules.

 **Capabilities**
-- Use a pre-defined docstring to scaffold a resource module directory layout and initial class files in an Ansible Collection.
+- Use a pre-defined docstring (in YAML) to scaffold a resource module directory layout and initial class files in an Ansible Collection.
 - Subsequent uses of the Resource Module Builder (RMB) will only update the module argspec and doc string.
 - Maintain the module `DOCUMENTATION` as the source of truth for the module argspec and use RMB to update the source files as needed.
 - Generates working sample modules for both `<network_os>_<resource>` and `<network_os>_facts`